econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 #### Gantt Charts

 <img class="img-responsive img-rounded" src="{{ get_asset('images/gantt_chart.jpeg') }}" title="Example of a Gantt Chart" alt="Example of a Gantt Chart"/>
+<figcaption>Example of Gantt Chart, Lynn Root, [CC BY 4.0][66]</figcaption>

 Gantt charts are popular and definitely appealing, but only show requests from a single trace.
 You've definitely seen this type if you've looked at the network tab of your browser's dev tools.
 Nearly all open source tracing tools provide this type of chart.

 #### Request Flow Graph

 <img class="img-responsive img-rounded" src="{{ get_asset('images/request_flow_chart.jpeg') }}" title="Example of a Request Flow Chart" alt="Example of a Request Flow Chart"/>
+<figcaption>Example of a Request Flow Chart, adapted from "[So, you want to trace your distributed system][23]", p15</figcaption>

-When trying to get a sense of where a system's bottlenecks are, a request flow graph (a.k.a .directed-acyclic graph) will show workflows as they are executed, and – unlike Gantt charts – can aggregate information of multiple requests of the same workflow.
+When trying to get a sense of where a system's bottlenecks are, a request flow graph (a.k.a. directed-acyclic graph) will show workflows as they are executed, and – unlike Gantt charts – can aggregate information of multiple requests of the same workflow.

 #### Context Calling Tree

 <img class="img-responsive img-rounded" src="{{ get_asset('images/context_calling_tree.jpeg') }}" title="Example of a Context Calling Tree" alt="Example of a Context Calling Tree"/>
+<figcaption>Example of a Context Calling Tree, adapted from "[So, you want to trace your distributed system][23]", p15</figcaption>

 Another useful representation is a calling context tree in order to visualize multiple requests of different workflows.
 This reveals valid (and invalid) paths requests can take, best for creating a general understanding of system behavior.